Probation in California

 A person sentenced to state prison has a right to request reconsideration of the sentence within 120-days of judgment.
 Changing a prison sentence is complicated by the fact that many defendants agree – stipulate – to a particular prison term.
 The court cannot modify a stipulated sentence without the agreement of the District Attorney’s Office.
 For this reason, and many other reasons, judges rarely change a prison sentence absent compelling circumstances.
 Please contact our San Diego probation attorney at Law Office of Domenic J. Lombardo if you have any questions.

-Hire an Experienced San Diego Probation Attorney
+Hire an Experienced San Diego Sentencing and Probation Attorney

 Do you have questions about sentencing and probation?
 For immediate legal advice, contact Domenic J. Lombardo, an experienced San Diego sentencing and probation attorney.
 Mr. Lombardo provides a free and confidential consultation in cases involving sentencing and probation in San Diego, Chula Vista, Coronado, La Jolla, Pacific Beach, Ocean Beach, Lemon Grove, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County.